survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 As before, this command generates a command below the `npm bin` directory and you could run *webpack-dev-server* from there.
 After running the WDS, you have a development server running at `http://localhost:8080`.
 Automatic browser refresh is in place now, although at a basic level.

+{pagebreak}

 ## Attaching WDS to the Project

-To integrate WDS to the project, you should define an npm script for launching it.
-To follow npm conventions, you can call it as *start*.
-To tell the targets apart, you should pass information about the environment to webpack configuration.
-This allow you to specialize the configuration as needed:
+To integrate WDS to the project, define an npm script for launching it.
+To follow npm conventions, call it as *start*.
+To tell the targets apart, pass information about the environment to webpack configuration so you can specialize as needed:

 **package.json**